 The Heart, Blood and Valves

 The heart is a four chambered, muscular organ (about the size of your fist) that pumps blood throughout the body (see Figure 2).
 The vascular system is made up of arteries which carry blood away from the heart, capillaries where the exchange of gases and nutrients takes place between blood cells and body tissues, and veins which return deoxygenated blood to the heart.
 Together, these blood vessels provide an efficient delivery route for blood throughout the body.
 Blood cells are the actual vehicles that transport the nutrients and waste products.
 Blood also helps regulate body temperature and protects humans from bleeding to death after an injury occurs by creating a barrier or clot.
 Blood is made up of 5% plasma, 50% water, 44% red blood cells, and 1% white blood cells and platelets.
 Red blood cells are donut-shaped cells that are 90% hemoglobin ─ a ribbon-like material that carries oxygen and gives blood its bright red color (see Figure 3).
+Refer to the associated activity Blood Cell Basics for students to illustrate the different components that make up blood, and brainstorm ideas for cleaning clogged arteries.
 Hemoglobin turns red when oxygenated.
 Every living human has either A, B, AB, or O type blood.
 Type O is known as the universal donor, but humans with this blood type can only receive type O. Type AB is known as the universal receiver, but any humans with other blood types cannot receive it.
 Types A and B only can receive O, or their respective blood type, and donate to AB.
 Blood can be a mystery!

 Heart disease is one of the leading causes of death in both men and women.
 Valves are particularly important to the proper functioning of the heart because they act as doors that open and close, directing and controlling the flow of the blood through the heart.
 The valves actually keep the blood from flowing backwards!
 If there is a problem ─ such as narrowing or leaking valves, these valves may be repaired or replaced with natural or artificial valves.
 Natural valves usually come from human donors (cadavers), while artificial valves were developed by engineers and are made of metal.
 One drawback of having an artificial valve is that it is necessary to take medication to prevent blood clots for the rest of that person's life.
 There are modified natural valves that come from animal donors, such as pigs and cows.
 NASA engineers used the technology that the fuel pumps in the Space Shuttle were based on to help design a tiny ventricular assist pump.